 111 Laboratory in Human Biological Evolution (2) UC:CSU

-Prerequisite: Anthropology 101, or concurrent enrollment.
+Prerequisite: Anthropology 101 with a grade of "C" or better, or concurrent enrollment.

 Offers laboratory exploration of selected topics in biological anthropology including genetics, human variation, the living primates, and human paleontology.